Credit Information in Earnings Calls: Earnings Calls and Text Model Estimation

 Table \ref{t:lasso-words} shows the full-sample lasso coefficients associated with the first 20 positive and negative tokens chosen via the recursive forward selection method of Section \ref{s:fwd-sel} applied to the IG and HY subsamples.
 In all cases, the full-sample lasso coefficient from (\ref{eq:lasso}) has the same signs as the $\beta^{(n)}$ coefficient in (\ref{eq:xi-res}), which argues that the non-orthogonality of residuals issue in our recursive forward selection method is not problematic in practice.
 For example, when an IG firm mentions ``invest\_grade'' in its earnings calls, this tends to increase its credit spread since emphasizing its credit rating may indicate a negative signal about its credit condition.
 On the other hand, mentioning ``growth'' in the earnings call decreases the credit spread for both IG and HY firms, as it is likely suggesting good prospect for the firm.
-For IG firms, discussions of sales (``sale.\_num\_'') and investor relations (``investor.relat'') are interpreted positively and lower credit spreads.
+For IG firms, discussions of sales (``sale.\_num\_'') and investor relations (``investor.relat'') are interpreted positively and lower credit spreads, {while the word ``vendor'' raises credit spreads, perhaps because it is associated with firms' working capital issues}.
 But the word ``amend'' (stemmed form of ``amendment'' or ``amending'') is very negative for HY credit spreads (i.e., pushes them higher), as the market does not like to hear management teams discuss amending things like bond covenants on conference calls.
 The same is true of ``matur'' which may indicate investor nervousness when HY management teams discuss maturity extensions or are overly focused on the maturity structure of their debt.
 On the other hand, and perhaps surprisingly, ``share\_repurchas'' is associated with lower HY spreads, as the market believes HY companies would only buy back their shares if their management teams were confident in the company's creditworthiness.
-Our method's ability to endogenously determine the meaning of credit words, and to allow this meaning to change over time in the rolling version of our model, is a key feature of our approach.
+Our method's ability to endogenously determine the meaning of credit words, and to allow this meaning to change over time in the rolling version of our model, is a key feature of our approach. \footnote{The coefficients in Table~\ref{t:lasso-words} show the marginal impact of each token, but the global impact also depends on the correlation structure of token incidence.
+For example, if the tokens ``faster'' and ``growth'' frequently co-occur, the coefficient of either one in isolation in \eqref{eq:lasso} may be misleading.}